Wasted-Audio/ebu-norm/README.md

 ### Process
 Files are analyzed by ebur128 with the required gain passed to SoX.
 +/− gain is calculated by the target level minus the analyzed integrated or peak value.
+In the case of ebu-norm, this takes place post-limiting to ensure that the exact integrated value is reached.
 Files are written to a sub-folder with suffix added to filename.

 ### Usage: